henrik/old-henrik.nyh.se/_posts/2012-07-13_18-15-tests-on-demand-using-vimux-and-turbux-with-spork-and-guard.markdown

 :map ,x call VimuxRunLastCommand()<CR>
 {% endhighlight %}

-Vimux also lets you `:call VimuxPromptCommand()` if you prefer a prompt, though the function form lets you do things like refer to the current file:
+Vimux also lets you `:call VimuxPromptCommand()` if you prefer a prompt, though the function form lets you do things like refer to the current file dynamically:

 {% highlight vim %}
 :call VimuxRunCommand("cat ".expand("%"))